 Growth Rate & Stages

 As soon as a baby jinni is born, it sparks with charged particles to sustain its own independent energy for the first time.
 The parents will nourish the baby with subtle matter or a mother can breast feed the child with her ectoplasm.
 A jinni is typically considered a child until their first century of life.
-Adolescence is barely recognized; by 300 years or so, the individual is accepted as a full working member of Jinn society.
+Adolescence is barely recognized and every society has wildly different ages to consider adulthood from 100 to 500 years or so, when the individual is accepted as a full working adult member.
 Growing up for many jinn involve gaining a deeper emotional capacity than before.

 Ecology and Habitats